GOOD. blog

 Level 3: movement mastery

 Morning mobility flow.
 5 minutes that make your day.
 Cat-cow to wake up your spine.
 Hip circles because your hips need some love after 8 hours of sleep.
-Shoulder rolls to loosen those laptop shoulders.
+Shoulder rolls to loosen up those laptop shoulders.
 Ankle rotations and neck stretches.

 Movement improves pretty much everything:

 Your hormones.
-Movement helps keep your testosterone up (yes ladies, good news for us too: more muscle strength, better mood, more libido).
+Movement helps keep your testosterone levels up (yes ladies, good news for us too: more muscle strength, better mood, more libido).
 Your growth hormone gets going, your cortisol calms down, and your endorphins throw a party.

 ”I’m too busy”